 Space.com on MSN

-New observations from the James Webb Space Telescope have revealed unexpected features in the early universe, including unusually bright galaxies, rapidly forming black holes, and compact objects that ...
+New observations from the James Webb Space Telescope have revealed unexpected features in the early universe, including ...

 Space.com on MSN